Eetu Liukas

-Eetu Liukas (born 25 September 2002) is a Finnish professional ice hockey player who plays for the Bridgeport Islanders of the American Hockey League (AHL) as a prospect to the New York Islanders of the National Hockey League (NHL).
-He was selected 157th overall in the 2021 NHL Entry Draft by the Islanders.
+Eetu Liukas (born 25 September 2002) is a Finnish professional ice hockey player who is a winger for HIFK of the Finnish Liiga.
+He was selected 157th overall in the 2021 NHL entry draft by the New York Islanders.

 Playing career

-Liukas first played in Liiga with HC TPS during the 2019–20 season, appearing in 3 regular season games.
-In the following 2020–21 season, Liukas played predominately in the Liiga, posting 3 points through 19 games.
-He was selected in the fifth-round, 157th overall, by the New York Islanders of the 2021 NHL Entry Draft.
+Liukas first played in Liiga with TPS during the 2019–20 season, appearing in three regular season games.
+In the following 2020–21 season, Liukas played predominately in the Liiga, posting three points through 19 games.
+He was selected in the fifth round, 157th overall, by the New York Islanders of the 2021 NHL entry draft.

-In his third season with TPS in 2021–22, Liukas posted new career bests of 8 goals and 12 points in 48 regular season games.
-He featured in 17 playoff contests, notching 4 goals.
+In his third season with TPS in 2021–22, Liukas posted new career bests of eight goals and 12 points in 48 regular season games.
+He featured in 17 playoff contests, notching four goals.

 On 4 May 2022, Liukas opted to leave TPS, in signing a two-year contract with fellow Liiga club, HPK.

-Following the completion of his first season with HPK, Liukas was signed to a three-year, entry-level contract with the New York Islanders on 7 June 2023.
+Following the completion of his first season with HPK, Liukas was signed to a three-year, entry-level contract by the New York Islanders on 7 June 2023.

+Upon completion of his contract with the Islanders at the end of the 2025–26 season, Liukas returned to Liiga and signed a two-year contract with HIFK on 6 May 2026.